NVIDIA/aistore/docs/python_sdk.md

 def __iter__() -> Iterator[bytes]
 ```

-Creates a generator to read the stream content in chunks
+Creates a generator to read the stream content in chunks.

 **Returns**:

-  An iterator with access to the next chunk of bytes
+- `Iterator[bytes]` - An iterator to access the next chunk of bytes

 <a id="object_iterator.ObjectIterator"></a>